 Allergies are caused by hypersensitivity reactions to commonplace or harmless substances in the environment or food.
 Allergies typically manifest in pets as itchy, red, greasy skin with eventual hair loss.
-There are many different caused for allergies.
+There are many different caused by allergies.
 Food allergies are caused by sensitivity to an ingredient in the food and occur once a pet has been on the food for a long period of times.
 Flea allergy dermatitis is a very common skin disease and is caused by a sensitivity to flea bite saliva.
-Atopy or inhalant allergies are caused by a sensitivity to plant pollens, mold spores, dust mites and many other environmental substances.
+Atopy or inhalant allergies are caused by a sensitivity to plant pollens, mould spores, dust mites and many other environmental substances.
 Some of these can be seasonal in nature and only occur during certain times of the year when the allergens are in the environment.
-Contact allergies can also occur when the pets skin is in contact with a material that it is sensitive to.
+Contact allergies can also occur when the pet’s skin is in contact with a material that it is sensitive to.
 Diagnosis involves allergy testing and hypoallergenic food trials.
 Treatment involves avoidance, hypoallergenic diets, parasite control, medications to address the itch and immunotherapy.
 Usually, these pets require a lifetime of multimodal treatment and management, as there is no cure for allergies.

 What are the causes and treatment for parasitic skin diseases?

 Parasitic skin disease can be caused larger skin parasites, such as fleas or lice or microscopic ones such as sarcoptic, demodectic and notoedric mange.
-Parasites such a fleas and lice are diagnosed and treated easily.
+Parasites such as fleas and lice are diagnosed and treated easily.
 Mange is diagnosed by skin scrapings, skin biopsies or often presumptive treatment.

 What are the causes and treatment for hormonal skin diseases?

-Hormonal skin disease are caused by an excess or lack of certain hormones in the body.
+Hormonal skin disease is caused by an excess or lack of certain hormones in the body.
 Symptoms range from hair loss to poor coat condition but rarely are these itchy.
 Cushing’s disease is caused by an overabundance of a hormone called cortisol in the body.
 Diagnosis is with multiple blood tests and treatment is a drug that decreases the amount of cortisol in the body.
 Thyroid disease in dogs is caused by a lack of thyroid hormone.
 Treatment is with a blood test and this hormonal disease is treated by supplementing with thyroid hormone.